danperryy/Python-ODB-Scan-Tool/obd/protocols/README.md

 Each protocol object is callable, and accepts a list of raw input strings, and returns a list of parsed `Message` objects.
 The `data` field will contain a list of integers, corresponding to all relevant data returned by the command.

-*Note: `Message.data` does not refer to the full data field of a message, but rather a subset of this field.
-Things like Mode/PID/PCI bytes are removed.
-However, `Frame.data_bytes` DOES include the full data field (per-spec), for each frame.*
+*Note: `Message.data` does not refer to the full data field of a message.
+Things like PCI/Mode/PID bytes are removed.
+If you want to see these fields, use `Frame.data` for the full (per-spec) data field.*

 For example, these are the resultant `Message.data` fields for some single frame messages: